Tell us a bit about your early life & influences..

 Starting life in Dewsbury Lane, Sydenham became a favourite family joke.
 This was not because of the location.
 When Ben was at Kindergarten he wanted to see where Dad lived when he was little.
 I don’t remember visiting the property again before that day, but the family home had become a Car Wreckers Yard.
 So at show & tell at Kindy the next day Ben proudly announced his Dad had lived at a Car Wreckers.

 From Sydenham, Mum & Dad moved the family to Ilam Road and I went to Fendalton Primary School.
 It was very modern with detached classrooms hence was called an Open Air School – hence ‘FOS’.
 It became famous for schooling the Hadlee brothers and several All Blacks.
 My 10 years of primary school weren’t much academically productive.
 After school though, the Hadlee home cricket nets were an example of something much more exciting.

 My father went to 13 primary schools as his Stepdad was a Postmaster and in those days they were moved from town to town.
 He had to leave school at 14.
 Perhaps this gave him his ardent desire to have his four boys ‘properly’ educated.
 At this stage the family home moved from Ilam Road to Whitewash Head Road in Sumner.
 This caused significant turmoil.
-Mother & my eldest Brother Ron were not impressed as Sumner was much further away from the city (it seemed like that in those days anyway).
+Mother & my eldest brother Ron were not impressed as Sumner was much further away from the city (it seemed like that in those days anyway).
 I can’t say the hour and a half bus ride to Christchurch Boys’ High School each day then the 20 minute walk from the Head Street terminus up Whitewash Head was what I would have chosen but the chance of joining Cornwell Sea Cadets in Redcliffs was a memorable period in my early life.
 The many weekends at Ripapa Island in Lyttelton Harbour sealed my love of the sea and boats.
-Of more importance the weekly military drill culture made me realise (maybe forced rather than made!) that being organised, having structure and commitment to tasks & perseverance were important traits to develop.
+Of more importance the weekly military drill culture made me realise (maybe forced rather than made!) that being organised, having structure and commitment to tasks and perseverance were important traits to develop.